How Much Time Do Kids Around The World Spend At School?

 Costa Rica: More Money, More Literacy

 Everyone loves Costa Rica.
 You can zipline and can surf in two oceans.
-It scores high on the happiness index, not to mention it’s winning at literacy, because 98 percent of people age 15 to 24 can read.
+It scores high on the happiness index, not to mention it’s winning at literacy, because 98% of people age 15 to 24 can read.
 But it’s not without investment.
-The country spends a whopping 8 percent of their GDP on education.
-(The United States spends about 6.4 percent, by comparison).
+The country spends a whopping 8% of their GDP on education.
+(The United States spends about 6.4%, for comparison).
 Since Costa Rica has no formal military, they can devote that cash to young minds.

 This article was originally published on